-Army Corps of Engineers.
-Grating must not be covered, on the surface or underneath, with any stored items and s.v. must be kept clean of algae, mud or other debris that may impede light transmission.
-All mooring facilities shall be designed and constructed to avoid, or where avoidance isnot feasible, to minimize and mitigate impacts to achieve no of ecologicalnot los functions, including functions associated with critical saltwater habitats and species , and fish hab ede auch drift. p d moorage facilities should be evaluated to that th .1 conflict with existing water dependent uses.

-2. Critical Saltwater Habitats Standards

-- a.
-Except for private, non-commercial mooring facilities for individual or community use, all mooring structures may only be permitted if the applicant can clearly demonstrate the public's need for the structure, the structure is consistent with the public trust protections in RCW 90.58.020, and the structure is consistent with the State's interest in resource protection and species recovery. - b.
+- s.
+When required, gGrating must not be covered, on the surface or underneath, with any stored items and must be kept clean of algae, mud or other debris that may impede light transmission. - t.
+All mooring facilities shall be designed and constructed to avoid, or where avoidance is not feasible, to minimize and mitigate impacts to achieve no net loss of ecological functions, including functions associated with critical freshwater and saltwater habitats and species, such as eelgrass beds, and fish habitats and processes such as currents and littoral drift. - u.
+Proposed moorage facilities should be evaluated to ensure that the project does not conflict with existing water dependent uses. - 2.
+Critical Saltwater Habitats Standards - a.
+Except for private, non-commercial mooring facilities for individual or community use, all mooring structures may only be permitted if the applicant can clearly demonstrate the public's need for the structure, the structure is consistent with the public trust protections in RCW 90.58.020, and the structure is consistent with the State's interest in resource protection and species recovery.

+- b.
 Where existing covered moorage, covered watercraft lifts, and boathouses associated with single-family residences occur within critical saltwater habitats, the structure shall be removed by the end of the life of the structure, or relocated to avoid critical saltwater habitats at the time of greater than 50% replacement, except where demonstrated to be infeasible. - c.
-New or expanded mooring structures shall be located the greater of or most protective of: i.
-A horizontal distance of twenty-five feet from the outside edge of the structure to - native aquatic vegetation attached to or rooted in substrate; - ii.
-A horizontal distance equal to the maximum distance shade will be cast by the structure and vessel; - A four foot vertical distance from eelgrass or relevant submerged aquatic vegetation; - iv.
+New or expanded mooring structures shall be located the greater of or most protective of: - i.
+A horizontal distance of twenty-five feet from the outside edge of the structure to native aquatic vegetation attached to or rooted in substrate; - ii.
+A horizontal distance equal to the maximum distance shade will be cast by the structure and vessel; - iii.
+A four foot vertical distance from eelgrass or relevant submerged aquatic vegetation; - iv.
 A distance the diameter of the turning circle, if the structure is to be utilized for motorized vessels.
 The turning circle is defined as 3.5 times the length of the longest vessel to use the structure. - v.
-Alternative measures that demonstrate no net loss of ecological functions.
-In areas that have not been documented as spawning sites, but contain characteristics that - d.
+Alternative measures that demonstrate no net loss of ecological functions. - d.
 In areas that have not been documented as spawning sites, but contain characteristics that would support forage fish spawning, a habitat survey shall be conducted over a two-year period throughout the assumed local spawning season.
 If the proponent is unwilling to bear the time and expense of such a survey, the project must be designed and operated under the presumption that forage fish spawning does occur at the site, pursuant to WDFW standards. - e.
 For sites adjacent to sand lance and surf smelt spawning areas, all in-water work that has the potential to increase suspended sediments in the spawning area during the spawning period shall require at least two feet vertical separation from the tidal elevation of the spawning bed, or a setback of 180 feet horizontal distance from the lower edge of the spawning habitat zone.
-In-water work should occur during an outgoing tide when the water line is below the lower edge of a surf smelt/sand lance spawning habitat zone (five to six feet MLLW). - 3 Pilings - a.
-New or replacement pilings may be made of steel, concrete, plastic, untreated wood or treated wood where approved for the marine or freshwater environment, except creosote and similar products. - b.
-New pilings must be spaced 20 feet apart lengthwise.
-If the structure is less than 20 feet in length, pilings may be allowed at the ends of the structure only.
-In areas with forage fish spawning or rearing and submerged aquatic vegetation, when allowed, pilings must be spaced 40 feet apart lengthwise. - c.
-A maximum of two moorage pilings beyond or parallel to a mooring structure may be allowed to accommodate moorage of boats exceeding the length of the mooring structure or to provide supplementary tie-down locations for boats that require additional stabilization. - d.
-New or replacement pilings shall be driven only during construction windows approved by WDFW.
-These include protection for spawning periods and periods of presence of juvenile salmonids, forage fish and groundfish.
+In-water work should occur during an outgoing tide when the water line is below the lower edge of a surf smelt/sand lance spawning habitat zone (five to six feet MLLW).